Canadian Army Military Police

 Pocket Knife

 A pocket knife was issued to all members of the CEF.
-Made by various manufacturers, they were similar in design, consisting of two blades and a fid or awl.
+Made by various manufacturers, they were similar in design, consisting of one or two blades, a can opener and a marlinspike.
 The illustrated knife was made by Thomas Turner & CO, Sheffield England.
 It is marked with the C Arrow and Militia and Defence property marks and is dated 1914.
 Some knives were made with wood or leather grips.

 Field Dressing